-Southwold House is a large, pleasant house, 5 minutes’ walk from the seafront and Leigh-on-Sea town.
-A residential service providing support for people with learning disabilities and complex needs, it has recently been remodeled and refurbished to provide seven en-suite bedrooms in the main house and four new, self-contained one-bedroom flats with private access.
+Southwold House is a large, pleasant house, five minutes’ walk from the seafront and Leigh-on-Sea town.
+A residential service providing support for people with learning disabilities and complex needs.
+It has seven en-suite bedrooms in the main house and four, self-contained one-bedroom flats with private access.

 Southwold will offer a range of living options to suit varied needs, including physical disabilities and behaviours which others might find challenging in a safe, supportive setting.

 Within the main house there are seven bedrooms with shared living space; this includes a communal area, large kitchen, activity room, quiet room and large rear garden.
 The friendly team support individuals in the main house and in the flats, some of whom may have a high level of need.